 The League Schedule screen shows you all games for the current week.
 You may look at past and future weeks, but may start games for the current week only.
 (Exception: The Pro Bowl, an Exhibition Game, may be started from this screen at any time by clicking Pro Bowl.)
 You may also simulate groups of games from this screen.

 To start a League Game from the League Schedule screen:

-- 1. Click League Play on the Main Menu screen. - From the League Play screen, click League Schedule. - The Copy Protection dialog box will pop up.
-Find the answer requested, type it in, then click OK.
+- 1. Click League Play on the Main Menu screen. - From the League Play screen, click League Schedule which represented the Saints' first full decade in the NFL.